ELeeAstro/Exo-FMS_column_picketfence/README.md

 # Personal recommendations

 For non-scattering problems, we generally recommend that the short characteristics method be used, as it is fast, efficient, very stable and also very accurate.
 This is currently what is used inside Exo-FMS for the Hot Jupiter simulations, and is even fast enough for high-resolution cases.
+For shortwave scattering problems we recommend the adding method as included (or using the two-stream DISORT), the adding method is generally fast and accurate (enough).
-For scattering problems we recommend the two stream DISORT version, it is very reliable but generally slower compared to other scattering methods.
+For longwave scattering problems we recommend the two stream DISORT version, it is very reliable but generally slower compared to other scattering methods.

 # Future developments

-We will include versions that include multiple-scattering in the future. \
+We will include versions that include IR multiple-scattering in the future. \
 Additional opacity schemes from the literature can be added. \
-Ability to include solid surface temperatures and temperature evolution, this involves some extra switches and boundary conditions. \
-Window fractions and functions.
 Interpolating directly from the Freedman et al. (2014) tables rather than using the fitting function.